The Story: The Very Best of Spandau Ballet

-The Story: The Very Best of Spandau Ballet is a greatest hits album by English new wave band Spandau Ballet, released on 13 October 2014.
+The Story: The Very Best of Spandau Ballet is a greatest hits album by the English new wave band Spandau Ballet, released on 13 October 2014.
 The compilation included three new songs that were produced by Trevor Horn.
 It reached number eight on the UK Albums Chart.

 Background

-Spandau Ballet reunited for a tour in 2009 after being apart for almost thirty years.
+Spandau Ballet reunited for a tour in 2009 after being apart for almost twenty years.
 The success of the tour led to the re-recording of their hits for an acoustic album titled Once More.
 Two new songs were included, one of which, the title track, reached number 82 on the UK Singles Chart, making it their first chart appearance there since 1990.

 On 31 July 2014 the band announced on their website that they were "working on new material with Trevor Horn", with whom they had last worked on the 1984 charity song "Do They Know It's Christmas?"
 Horn also remixed Spandau Ballet's Diamond track "Instinction" in 1982.
 On 18 August of that year, a post on their website explained that the new material consisted of three tracks to be released in October on a compilation titled The Story: The Very Best of Spandau Ballet.

 On 1 October 2014 a documentary telling the story of Spandau Ballet, which was titled Soul Boys of the Western World, had its premiere at the Royal Albert Hall in London.